Typed compositional quantum computation with lenses: Quantum lenses

-We are going to define actions of lenses on quantum states and operators.
-The classical operators \coqin{merge} and \coqin{extract} introduced in the previous section play an important role in the definition.
+In this section, we give a mathematical account for actions of lenses (i.e., the \Get{} and \Put{} operators in Section~\ref{sec:lenses-in-programming}) on quantum states and operators, and a quantum variant of focusing that facilitates the composition of quantum gates as sketched in Section~\ref{sec:quantum-circuits}.
+The classical \Get{} and \Put{} introduced in the previous section (the operators \coqin{extract} and \coqin{merge}) play an important role in the definition of quantum ones.
+The definitions and lemmas in this section can be found in the \coqin{dpower} module~\cite[\coqin{dpower.v}]{qecc}.